Creating USD assets in Maya

 Doubleclick the USD Import button on the Prism shelf to import the latest asset USD file into your scenefile.

-Open the Maya USD Layer Editor.
-You should see your department layers and the surfacing layer is the Edit Target (blue circles indicator).
+You can see your department layers and a work layer under the session layer is the Edit Target (blue circles indicator).

 ../../../_images/usd_asset_maya_surfacing_layer_editor.jpg